 The south of Spain, particularly Andalucía, is the area to go for the mass migration of birds in spring and autumn.
 This corridor between two continents sees the movement of an astonishing range of migrating birds.
 The number of eagles alone is awe-inspiring.

 Photo credit: Martin Kelsey, Birding Extremadura, Spanish Festoon

 The mountain gorges and forests across the country also offer suitable conditions for a wide range of wildflowers and plants to delight the botanist.
 They also promote a great biodiversity of invertebrates, especially butterflies.

-Visitors from the US are drawn to Spain for its birdlife, more than any other types of animals.
+Visitors are drawn to Spain for its birdlife, more than any other types of animals.
 The variety of birds of prey alone is a big draw.
 From the majesty of the Bearded Vulture, the Lammergeier or Bone Breaker, to the delicacy and rarity of Dupont’s Lark, Spain can satisfy the most ardent birder.